Team-Steele/tvshowapp-backend/README.md

           ![This is a alt text.](https://github.com/Team-Steele/tvshowapp-backend/blob/andrew/imgAndGifs/Screen%20Shot%202021-08-04%20at%2010.08.37%20AM.png)
 #

+We also developed a set of MVP goals which included:
+1. A user should be able to login in with there personal userID and password.
+2. A user should have access to their personal profile of tv shows.
+3. A user should be able to search for a specific show with an api call to fetch data.
+4. A user should be able to add a tv show to their profile.
+5. A user should be able to perform CRUD functions on their profile of shows.

 ## Technologies used to create Project

 Once we had a the basic file and folder set for the backend, we need to make sure we had the necessary dependencies.
 Using the terminal [npm](https://docs.npmjs.com/cli/v7/commands/npm-install/) to install our necessary dependencies.